fabianlischka/InfoSec101/p1-InfoSec101.md

     - Use one strong master password, and a password manager
 - Weak passwords & common mistakes
     - Don't use [weak passwords](https://en.wikipedia.org/wiki/Password_strength#Examples_of_weak_passwords), such as `password, letmein, secret`
-    - Don't use names of pets or significan others
+    - Don't use names of pets or significant others
-    - Don't use dictionary words
+    - Don't use dictionary words, sports teams, ...
     - Don't rely on simple tricks, they're all well known!
         - appending numbers (`password123`) is not secure
         - simple substitutions (`733t spe@k, Tr0ub4dour&3`) are not secure
 - Strong passwords & best practice
-    - Good technique: Use the 1st letter of a passphrase:
+    - Good technique 1: Use the 1st letter of the words of a long, unique sentence (the *passphrase*):
-        - "Wo hěn xǐhuān HK, IT security, and (sometimes) 9 hours sleep" turns into `WhxHK,ITs&(st)9hs`
+        - *Example:* "Wo hěn xǐhuān HK, IT security, and (sometimes) 9 hours sleep" turns into `WhxHK,ITs&(st)9hs`
         - Use a creative, weird, unique passphrase, possibly multi-language.
+        - Don't use a well known catch phrase, song lyrics, movie quote etc. Make up your own phrase!
+        - Should be a long phrase, resulting in at least 12 characters, including numbers, small/capital letters, symbols, etc. (beyond simple substitution)
         - (Keep in mind that you might encounter different keyboard layouts when using other computers, eg when traveling)
-    - Test your passwords
+    - Maybe: Test your passwords
         - Password "quality test" routines are available
-        - Password quality can be measured in "time it takes to crack" or in "bits of entropy" (the more the better)
+        - Password quality can be measured in
+            - "time it takes to crack" or in
+            - "bits of entropy", denoting essentially how many combinations one has to try systematically to come across it
+            - the more the better
+        - There are websites available allowing you to test the quality of your password
+            - **Important**: do *NOT* just type important passwords into a webpage (that you're not logging in to), they could be collecting passwords.
+            - If you want to use the password testers below:
+                1. Load the page in a fresh browser (Safari/Firefox/IE),
+                2. disconnect internet/wifi,
-        - Note: do NOT type you passwords into some unknown webpage.
-Load the page in a fresh browser, disconnect internet/wifi, then enter your passwords to test, finally close the browser session before you go back online
+                3. then enter your passwords to test,
+                4. finally *quit* the browser before you go back online
             - [Password Tester](https://www.bennish.net/password-strength-checker/) based on [zxcvbn](https://tech.dropbox.com/2012/04/zxcvbn-realistic-password-strength-estimation/), with some links for background info.
 Click "Break it down!" to see the components.
             - [Password Tester](https://www.cygnius.net/snippets/passtest.html), also based on [zxcvbn](https://tech.dropbox.com/2012/04/zxcvbn-realistic-password-strength-estimation/), with a few examples.
     - Set your computer up so that the screen saver kicks in after 3 minutes.
 You'll have to type your password many times a day, and you'll get really fast, and won't ever forget it
 - Security questions: avoid, or give bogus random unguessable answers like `T$adf^VFBG(*&O(N%R^BHN*UOI` (Needless to say, this can complicate things when you DO forget your password.)
 - Multi-factor authentication